The question the Holland Codes answers may not be, “Are you intelligent?” but rather,

-The question may not be “are you intelligent” but rather “HOW are you intelligent”.
-This is a question that is asked, and answered by the “Holland Occupational Themes” theory, aka the RIASEC work-personality types model.
+This is a question that is asked, and answered by the “Holland Occupational Themes” theory, also commonly known as the RIASEC work-personality types model.

 - Realistic types (doers) are those who like to work with “things”.
 They tend to adopt a concrete approach to problem solving and can often be assertive, competitive and interested in activities that require motor coordination, skill and strength.